Keeping-Privacy-Labels-Honest/ledeco/README.md

           analysis analyzing a given collection (set) for information
 ```

 ledeco has a few more features than you probably need.
-We will only describe the interesting features: `large-scale-privacy-label,scoter,import,tracker, analysis`
+We will only describe the interesting features: `large-scale-privacy-label,scoter,import,tracker,analysis`

 ### large-scale-privacy-label